-Take the doctrine of the coming of Jesus&#8212;a doctrine so solemnly important in these last days.
+Take the doctrine of the coming of Jesus -- a doctrine so solemnly important in these last days.
 I receive, with all my heart, a Christian who does not understand it.
 As a Christian he belongs to Jesus, a member of the body of Christ, and I love him.
 In receiving him thus, my liberty of ministry is kept untouched, and I exercise it with regard to him, as also towards all, according to the wisdom which God gives me, in charity.
-But if, instead of abiding a member of *the* Church, I place myself so as to become a member of a church, in accepting a document&#8212;although there may be nothing false in that to which I subscribe&#8212;I commit myself, nevertheless, to something.
+But if, instead of abiding a member of *the* Church, I place myself so as to become a member of *a* church, in accepting a document -- although there may be nothing false in that to which I subscribe -- I commit myself, nevertheless, to something.
 I say, There is my faith; and thereby I lose the power and the virtue of the testimony I ought to render.
 In this case, unity depends on this, that I am a member of the particular body to which I attach myself, and this by virtue of the agreement I have just made.
 As to the coming of Jesus, the authors of the constitution of the Evangelical Church have gone as far as a document concerning the truth could permit them.
 The paragraphs thirteen and fourteen of their *profession of faith*, relating to the coming of the Lord, are made up in such a manner as that every one in the world might sign them.
 The thirteenth might suffice for any one who believed in the coming of Jesus before the thousand years, without hurting any of those who oppose it.
 It is composed of two passages almost textually quoted.
 The fourteenth is made more for those who do not believe in it, without wounding, however, those who do believe in it.
 Each phrase of it is true.
 The whole paragraph is skilfully conceived for peace.

 Is it thus that one arranges truths which ought to be sharper than a two-edged sword?
 My mouth would be closed on the subject of the coming and of the appearing of Christ; or it